Kate & Anna McGarrigle: Music career

 but several reliable sources in books and newspaper articles, both in the US and the UK, indicate or cite '1976' and 'January 1976' as the release date.) and created nine more albums through 2008.

 Although associated with Quebec's anglophone community, they also recorded and performed many songs in French.
 Two of their albums, Entre la jeunesse et la sagesse and La vache qui pleure, are entirely in French.

-Their version of Wade Hemsworth's song, "The Log Driver's Waltz" grew famous as the soundtrack for a 1979 animated film directed by John Weldon at Canada's National Film Board.
+Their version of Wade Hemsworth's song, "The Log Driver's Waltz", became famous as the soundtrack for a 1979 animated film directed by John Weldon at Canada's National Film Board.
 They provided backing vocals on Nick Cave and the Bad Seeds's 2001 album No More Shall We Part.

 They continued to write, record and perform music into the 21st century, with assorted accompanying artists including Gerry Conway, Pat Donaldson, Ken Pearson, Michel Pépin, Chaim Tannenbaum, and Joel Zifkin.